Skip to content

 With increasingly severe weather events and other disasters featured prominently in the news, it is comforting to know that groups and agencies all over Dane County continue to practice and improve their responses to these emergencies.
 Our local Amateur Radio community, and around the country actively prepares as well.

 Each year since 1933 Amateur Radio operators have set aside a weekend at the end of June to practice emergency responsiveness and to showcase the science and skill of Amateur Radio.
 This year the Four Lakes Amateur Radio Club (FLARC), with members all over Dane and nearby Counties will participate with hams all over North America in the Amateur Radio Field Day exercise June 28-29.
-We set up at Badger Prairie County Park in Verona starting at 8:00am with full operations beginning at 1:00 pm on Saturday afternoon and then operate for 24 hours from 1:00 pm Saturday to 1:00 pm Sunday on only emergency power.
+We set up at Badger Prairie County Park in Verona starting at 8:00am with full operations beginning at 1:00 pm on Saturday afternoon and then operated for 24 hours from 1:00 pm Saturday to 1:00 pm Sunday on only emergency power.
 With teardown from 1:00pm to about 3:00pm.

 For more than 100 years, Amateur Radio — also called "ham" radio — has allowed people from all walks of life to experiment with electronics and communications techniques, as well as provide a free public service to their communities during a disaster or emergency, all without needing a cell phone or the Internet.
 Field Day demonstrates ham radio’s ability to work reliably under any conditions from almost any location and create an independent communications network.
 More than 35,000 people from thousands of locations participated in past years in Field Day activities.